Oh, Google – you nifty little thing. With your constant updates and fluctuating algorithms, you’re keeping us on our toes. But that’s how we like it.

 For example, let’s say you’re looking to cover off topics for ‘content marketing’ as a search term.
 This is a broad area to tackle, so popping it into something like Keywordtool.io can help you identify what people are seeking answers to for this field.

 There’s plenty to tick off here in a few pieces of content.
 Choose the one with the most search traffic – in this case, ‘is content marketing dead’ (not it’s not) – to act as your parent topic.
 Create a long-form article of around 1000-3000 words, and generate ‘sub-topics’ that can stem from this pillar piece as smaller blogs.
-Let’s say you then move onto creating a couple of blogs around ‘is content marketing worth it’ and ‘what are content marketing platforms?’.
+Let’s say you then move onto creating a couple of blogs around ‘is digital marketing worth it’ and ‘what are content marketing platforms?’.
 You can then internally link all of these smaller blogs through to the first initial long-form article you created.

 The result?
 A healthy-looking cycle of content that Google identifies as being a nurturing journey for the user.
 The search giant will label you as an authoritative source, and your SEO will benefit all the while.